Basil and lemon olive oil cake with strawberry syrup

 - Meanwhile, prepare the apple slices, tossing them in the lemon juice as you do so to stop them browning.

-- Add the apple slices, lemon zest, and juice to the reduced cider and cook gently, stirring regularly, until the contents are soft, pulpy, and reduced.
+- Add the apple, lemon zest, and juice to the reduced cider and cook gently, stirring regularly, until the contents are soft, pulpy, and reduced.
 If you like a smooth consistency, blend the pulp to a smooth puree.
 If you prefer a bit of bite, leave it as-is.

 - Measure the pulp and weigh out the appropriate amount of sugar.

-- Simmer gently over a low heat, stirring frequently to prevent the mixture sticking to the base of the pan, but watch out – it can spit!
+- Simmer gently over a low heat, stirring frequently to prevent the mixture sticking to the base of the pan.

 - Remove from the heat when the mixture is thick and there is no free liquid.